SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/02-DOM-Methods.md

 [slide hideTitle]

-# Example 2: DOM Methods
+# Another Example of DOM Methods

 HTML DOM properties are values that you can `get` or `set`: